How often should you post to Instagram each week? Should you post on Instagram every single day?

-If you work in social media, you’ve probably asked yourself this exact question at one point or another.
+If you work in social media, you’ve probably asked yourself these exact questions at one point or another.

 To discover the answer, Later analyzed over 81 million feed posts (excluding Reels and IGTVs).
 Here’s what we found:

-How Many Times Should You Post on Instagram Per Week?
+How Often Should You Post on Instagram Each Week?

 Based on our analysis, the more you post on Instagram per week, the greater your overall reach will be.
 Similarly, posting more typically equals more likes and comments in total.